 Returnal has been talked about so much since its release in April 2021.
 Gamer forums literally went wild with rave reviews when the title first dropped, with people talking about everything from the stunning graphics to the fantastic gameplay.

 In fact, Returnal is one of the best games that have been released for the console so far, period.
-I’ve already covered much of what there is to say in those reviews linked up there, so be sure to check them out.

 If you’re looking for a game that has everything and is also a brilliant audition for the features of the new-gen PlayStation 5, then Returnal is a good place to look.